This game is rated PEGI 3

 Out now on Switch, PC, Xbox and coming soon to PS4

-Skill Rating: This game is enjoyed by 6-12 year-olds as it's a good match for their ability and maturity.
+6+ year-olds usually have the required skill to enjoy this game.
 Very young players will need a bit of help with the puzzles and photography but will still enjoy exploring.
 Older children will find the combination of exploration and identification a big draw.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Beasts of Maravilla Island or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Beasts of Maravilla Island in how they play or their theme.
 These are good alternative games to Beasts of Maravilla Island.